 New TABC Licenses and Permits

-Our team will guide you through the process to apply for a new license or permit.
-The following provides an overview of the steps in this process:
+The following provides an overview of the steps in the process:

 - Create and register the business: All businesses register with the Texas Secretary of State and the Comptroller of Public Accounts.
 The Small Business Administration has resources to help you with federal registration requirements.

-- Complete forms and get certifications: You’ll need to fill out the Prequalification Packet, Location Packet and Business Packet.
+- Complete your AIMS application and get certifications: Complete the remaining steps in AIMS.
+If using paper applications, which take longer to process, you’ll fill out the Prequalification Packet, Location Packet and Business Packet.
 Make sure to also complete the public notice, publisher’s affidavit and all city, county and state certificates.

-- Keep wait time in mind: It can take about 50 days from the date TABC receives a complete application to issue a new license.
+- Keep wait time in mind: It can take 30-35 days from the date TABC receives a complete application to issue a new license.
 Plan ahead if you’re opening a new business or location.

 Check out the resources below to learn more.
 Your local TABC office can walk you through the process and answer any questions.